fosenutvikling/fuInvoice/README.md

 ##License
-fuInvoice is licensed under the Apache License Version 2.0.
+fuInvoice is licensed under the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
 See full description [here](LICENSE).